gburgers/snippetbox/README.md

 # snippetbox

-Let people paste and share snippets of text
+Let people paste and share snippets of text.